AntObiyan/Azure-SOC/README.md

 - AzureNetworkAnalytics_CL (Malicious Flows allowed into our honeynet)

 ## Architecture Before Hardening / Security Controls
+Before hardening, all resources were publicly accessible on the internet, and the Network Security Group firewalls were completely open

 ![Architecture Diagram](https://i.imgur.com/aBDwnKb.jpg)

 ## Architecture After Hardening / Security Controls
+After hardening, the VMs had their exposed ports (RDP/SSH) closed, and all resources were protected by firewalls and a V-Net with its own NSG.
+Firewall rules were established to permit access exclusively from my workstation PC to the resources in the environment

 ![Architecture Diagram](https://i.imgur.com/YQNa9Pp.jpg)

 The architecture of the mini honeynet in Azure consists of the following components: